cam39porter/tangle/static-site-generator/blog/02-03-18[tacit knowledge]/index.md

 We at Hex believe that while many tools have been developed to help capture explicit knowledge - Microsoft Office, Evernote, etc - the way we organize and share that explicit knowledge can still be made much more efficient.
 Optimizing the ability for a group of people to share what they know will allow them to learn and progress as a collective much faster.

 Tacit knowledge has for the most part been viewed as uncapturable.
-We do not necessarily disagree, but where we see opportunity is to provide a place for people to save what I call "the little things".
+We do not necessarily disagree, but where we see opportunity is to provide a place for people to save "the little things".

 Insights, tid bits of knowledge and experiences that do not necessarily belong in documents could potentially be stored another way.